marcel-kanter/python-canopen/docs/objectdictionary/objectdictionary.rst

 The ``ObjectDictionary`` class is a mutable auto-associative mapping of Arrays, Records and Variables and the properties for association are index and name.
 It's possible to get a ``Array``, ``DefStruct``, ``DefType``, ``Domain``, ``Record`` or ``Variable`` by index or name from the mapping.

-To add a element to the mapping, the ``append`` function is used.
+To add a element to the mapping, the ``add`` function is used.
 The index and the name of the elements inside the mapping must be unique.

 .. code:: python